ndori/RxLoading/README.md

 </com.ndori.loading.LoadingLayout>
 ```
 LoadingLayout is extending FrameLayout, so it can simply wrap the views you don't want to show yet.
-This method is good enough for most cases but has some drawbacks, yet another view hierarchy, in android we try to flatten our layouts as much as possible. it show/hide all, sometimes we only want to hide certain views.
+This method is good enough for most cases but has some drawbacks, yet another view hierarchy, in android we try to flatten our layouts as much as possible. it shows/ hides all, sometimes we only want to hide certain views.

 #### **Reference views:**
 ```xml